 Once upon a time, it was a given that you got your car rust-proofed to keep it from turning to Swiss cheese.
 But it’s still a good idea to coat the undercarriage, especially in wet climates.

-An electric smoker doesn’t coast nearly as much as your car, in fact you can get some reasonable electric smokers for under $200.
+An electric smoker doesn’t cost nearly as much as your car, in fact you can get some reasonable electric smokers for under $200.
 But it still quite an investment, and one that you want to last.

-Pre-seasoning your electric smoker effectively helps to rust-proof it.
+The process of seasoning your electric smoker effectively helps to rust-proof it.
 It’s like the Ziebart of smoking.

 Yes, despite all the chemicals I listed in the previous section, nothing is done to protect the inside of your electric smoker from the moisture that wants to eat it.